 My dad had the upper hand with his old brace drill — he could generate greater torque than any of today’s cordless drills.
 An average person can generate 100Nm of torque, and with the cranked handle of a hand brace, you can easily double this.

-Pro Tip: set the torque on the drill or driver no higher than what you need for the job.
+Pro Tip: Set the torque on the drill or driver no higher than what you need for the job.
 Too much force can strip the screw head or damage your workpiece.

 Power

-We measure power output in volts (v) or watts (W).
+We measure power output in volts (V) or watts (W).
 A watt is a unit of power, the product of amps (current) and volts (force).
 The more powerful corded tools are rated in watts, whereas most cordless tools use volts.

 Brushed or Brushless Motor?